Game Preview: Cougars vs. Giants: 0

 Last Time Out:

--Carson Carels, Jett Lajoie, Arsenii Anisimov, Riley Ashe, and Dmitri Yakutsenak scored in the win

--Josh Ravensbergen recorded his second straight, making 31 saves on 32 shots
+-Josh Ravensbergen recorded his third straight win, making 24 saves on 26 shots

--Prince George registerd 50 shots for the second time in their last three games

 Previous Meetings vs. VAN This Season: